samrith-s/sticky-react-table/README.md

 ## Important Properties

 Sticky React Table supports a host of properties which allow you to completely customize the look and feel of the table.
-You can find the properties supported by the two primary components exposed by the package.
+You can find the properties supported by the two major components of the package.

 <a name="table"></a>